SAP-archive/mobile-experience-launchpad-service-personas-export/README.md

 "Mobile Personas" folder has 1 sub folder per mobile persona.
 Download each sub folder as a zip file which can then be imported using Site Manager.
 Within the "content manager" tab select "Import Content Items" button and upload the provided file.

 ## Known Issues
-Note that this content was created manually (and not using content federation).
-If you want to use the sample content by connecting to your SAP S/4HANA backend system, you will need to change the system property within ALL the applications defined in this content.
+Note that this content was created manually in Site Manager (and not using content federation) so that it is easy to distibute the content.
+If you want to use the sample content by connecting to your own SAP S/4HANA backend system, you will need to change the system property within ALL the applications defined in this content.

 ## How to obtain support